Skip to contents

 Details

 If only one parameter is selected, the clustering is performed using equal variance ("E") and variable variance ("V") Gaussian models.
-If more than one parameter is selected, all Gaussian models available in mclust.options("emModelNames") are considered.
+If more than one parameter is selected, all covariance models available in mclust.options("emModelNames") are considered.

 The following movement parameters can be included in the clustering:

 • "TurnAng": Turning angles for the track, measured in degrees.
+Internally expanded to sine and cosine components (circular treatment) before analysis.
 This measures how much the direction of movement changes at each step.

-• "StLength": Step lengths for each step of the track, representing how far the object moved between two consecutive points (in meters).
+• "StLength": Mean step length for each step of the track (meters), representing how far the object moved between two consecutive trajectory points.

-• "sdStLength": The standard deviation of the step lengths, showing how consistent the steps are in length.
+• "sdStLength": The standard deviation of the step lengths (meters), showing how consistent the steps are in length.

-• "Sinuosity": A measure of the track's winding nature, calculated as the ratio of the actual track length to the straight-line distance (dimensionless).
+• "Sinuosity": A measure of the track's winding nature (dimensionless).

-• "Straightness": The straightness of the track, calculated as the straight-line distance divided by the total path length (dimensionless).
+• "Straightness": The straightness of the track (dimensionless).

-• "Velocity": The average velocity of the track, calculated as the total distance divided by the time elapsed between the first and last footprint (in meters per second).
+• "Velocity": The average velocity of the track, calculated as the total distance divided by the time elapsed between the first and last footprint (meters per second).

-• "sdVelocity": The standard deviation of the velocity, indicating how much the velocity fluctuates throughout the track.
+• "sdVelocity": The standard deviation of the velocity, indicating how much the velocity fluctuates throughout the track (meters per second).

-• "MaxVelocity": The maximum velocity achieved during the track, identifying the fastest point (in meters per second).
+• "MaxVelocity": The maximum velocity achieved during the track, identifying the fastest point (meters per second).

-• "MinVelocity": The minimum velocity during the track, identifying the slowest point (in meters per second).
+• "MinVelocity": The minimum velocity during the track, identifying the slowest point (meters per second).

 References